Ulises-ICM-UPC/UClick/README.md

 ### Description

 The program is aimed to assist the registration of pixel coordinates corresponding to Control Points for subsequent image calibration.
-Two types of control points are distinguished.
-The points located on the horizon (Horizon Points, HP) and points located in known coordinates (Ground Control Points, GCP), for which a file with their coordinates will be supplied.
+Two types of control points are distinguished: points located on the horizon (Horizon Points, HP) and points located in known coordinates (Ground Control Points, GCP), for which a file with their coordinates will be supplied.
 The output files can then be used afterwards for manual calibration of images in [UCalib](https://github.com/Ulises-ICM-UPC/UCalib) and [UDrone](https://github.com/Ulises-ICM-UPC/UDrone).

 ### Requirements and project structure
 To run the software it is necessary to have Python (3.8) and install the following dependencies: